cagov/design-system/components/menu/readme.md

 | Cultivation                         | /licensees/cultivation/                                        | 20        | 2                | 0          | Drop down |
 | Manufacturing                       | /licensees/manufacturing/                                      | 20        | 2                | 1          | Drop down |

 For example, in the WordPress CMS integration, content editors can manage menu links through the normal menu system, and then [data](https://github.com/cagov/cannabis.ca.gov/blob/main/src/templates/wordpress/menu/headerMenu.json) is pulled from the WordPress menu system using an [API plugin](https://github.com/cagov/pantheon-mirror-cannabis-ca-gov/tree/main/wp-content/plugins/wp-rest-api-v2-menus) into a static site building website.
 This happens by way of GitHub, which acts as a local flat file JSON database for a static site generator (11ty).
-In the build process of the static site, we then then use a [templating system](https://github.com/cagov/cannabis.ca.gov/blob/main/src/templates/_includes/nav-component.njk) to map the JSON data for the menu to the first two levels of the menu to the site navigation.
+In the build process of the static site, we then use a [templating system](https://github.com/cagov/cannabis.ca.gov/blob/main/src/templates/_includes/nav-component.njk) to map the JSON data for the menu to the first two levels of the menu to the site navigation.
 Similar patterns can work for other publishing systems.
-If you are interested to help, [reach out through our contact form](/support).
+If you are interested in helping, [contact us through the Support page](/support).

 ## Contributor/Developer documentation